micmejia/bible-dump/AMPC/Mark/Mark 8.md

-For what does it profit a man to gain the whole world, and forfeit his life [[^w]in the eternal kingdom of God]?
+For what does it profit a man to gain the whole world, and forfeit his life [in the eternal kingdom of God]?